lut- +

 Muddy, filthy, impure; turbid, thick.

-Any substance, as certain chemicals or waste products, that renders the air, soil, water, or other natural resource harmful or unsuitable for a specific purpose.
+Any substance; such as, certain chemicals or waste products, that makes the air, soil, water, or other natural resources harmful or unsuitable to use: "More people are becoming more aware of how pollutants are harming their lives."

-1. To make foul or unclean, especially with harmful chemical or waste products; dirty; to soil, befoul.
+1. To make foul or unclean, especially with harmful chemical or waste products: "Wastes from the factory near the river had polluted it to a dangerous degree."

 Cross references of word families related directly, or indirectly, to: "land, ground, fields, soil, dirt, mud, clay, earth (world)": agra-; agrest-; agri-; agro-; argill-; choro-; chthon-; epeiro-; geo-; glob-; myso-; pedo-; pel-; rhyp-; soil-; sord-; terr-.